reflectoring/reflectoring.github.io/content/blog/2022/2022-04-03-getting-started-with-ec2.md

 **Instance types comprise varying combinations of CPU, memory, storage, and networking capacity and give us the flexibility to choose the appropriate mix of resources for our applications.** We have selected our instance type as `t2.micro` in this example, which is a low-cost, general-purpose instance type that provides a baseline level of CPU performance with the ability to burst above the baseline when needed.

-In the last step of creating the instance, we need to choose from an existing Key pair or create a new Key pair which we use to connect to our instance when it is ready.
-A Key pair which is a combination of public key which is stored by AWS and a private key which we need to store.
+In the last step of creating the instance, we need to choose from an existing key pair or create a new Key pair which we use to connect to our instance when it is ready.
+A Key pair is a combination of a public key that is stored by AWS and a private key that we need to store.
 We had created a new key pair and downloaded the private key and stored it in our local workstation.
 We will explain this further in the next section when we will connect to this EC2 instance.

 We have accepted default properties for all other configurations like storage volume, and security group.